yanndegat/gol-llm-challenge/README.md

 # Run the challenge

+(prerequisites: either run in docker, or clojure+git or simply nix-shell)

-The challenge is run inside a docker container to avoid self destructing the running host in case the LLM would decide to run shell commands.
+The challenge can be run inside a docker container to avoid self destructing the running host in case the LLM would decide to run shell commands.

 ``` sh